 Getting a steady stream of students usually isn’t a difficult matter, though you do have to be selective about your students if you want to minimise the travel time from one home to another.
 Also, you’ll need to take into account the preparation time for lessons, so if you specialise in teaching one or two subjects in the same grade, you may be able to work more efficiently.

-2. Shop for groceries
+2. Shopping for groceries

 Love grocery shopping?
 Do you get a thrill out of ticking items off your shopping list?
 If your answer is yes, then being a shopper could just be side gig for you.